LeungSamWai/ReinforcementLearning4ReactionChannel/README.md

 # Probing reaction channels via reinforcement learning
-By A, B, C, D and E
+By Liang, Senwei and Singh, Aditya N and Zhu, Yuanran and Limmer, David T and Yang, Chao

 This repository provides implementation of the paper "Probing reaction channels via reinforcement learning" [arxiv](https://arxiv.org/pdf/2305.17531.pdf) on identifying the connective configuration with reinforcement learning (especially TD3).